 The challenge for the sector is to become more efficient and more creative in an environment of political uncertainty and unprecedented demand.
 Success requires collaboration, innovation and drive.

 The build-to-rent model continues to gain pace in Australia as several projects prove the local viability of this asset class.
 Building on this momentum requires developers and institutional investors to develop a keen understanding of the intricacies of this emerging asset class.
-Our 'Accelerating build-to-rent in Australia' report outlines some of the key issues relating to tax, funding structures and solutions required for delivery.

 Build-to-rent is the key to unlocking the future liveability of Australian cities.
 It will promote local labour mobility, house global talent and meet the demand for greater choice of housing across a variety of price points.